Ojay16/AirBnB_clone/README.md

 **Non-interactive Mode:** To run the shell in non-interactive mode, you pipe a command into its execution.
 In this mode, no prompt is displayed, and no further input is expected from the user.

 ## Command Input Format
-To provide commands to the console, you can either type them directly in interactive mode or use an echo command in non-interactive mode.
-Commands should be separated by spaces.
+You can input commands into the console by directly typing them in interactive mode or by utilizing an echo command in non-interactive mode.
+It's important to separate commands with spaces.

 Examples: